Galwan River: 1962 war

 By the time the Sino-Indian War started on 20 October 1962, the Indian post had been reinforced by a company of troops.
 The Chinese PLA bombarded it with heavy shelling and employed a battalion to attack it.
 The garrison suffered 33 killed and several wounded, while the company commander and several others were taken prisoner.
 By the end of the war, China is said to have reached its 1960 claim line.
 There is however no evidence that the Chinese troops trekked through the Galwan Valley to reach their claim line.

-The elimination of the sole Indian post in the Galwan Valley (near the tributary called Shimengou) implied that they had control up to their claim line.
+The elimination of the sole Indian post in the Galwan Valley (near the tributary called Shimengou) implied that China had control up to their claim line.
 The Indian post at the confluence of Galwan with the Shyok River was intact throughout the war and the Chinese never made any contact with it.

 The Chinese later claimed, implicitly, via a map annexed to a 1962 letter from then Chinese premier Zhou Enlai to heads of certain Afro-Asian nations, that they had reached the confluence of Galwan with the Shyok River.
 However, the Afro-Asian nations, in their Colombo proposals for truce between China and India, drew the line very close to China's 1960 claim line.
 The Chinese still persist with the line on their maps, calling it the "Line of Actual Control of 1959".